 77. “If I had to ‘make a wish’ it would be for court geometry and the building of points.”

-– We have a great section at WebTennis24.com where the court geometry in singles and doubles is covered.
-Check it out!
+– We have a great section at WebTennis24 where the court geometry in singles and doubles is covered.

 78. “How to play the net position in doubles.”

 – According to your level of performance, there are certain positioning tactics and roles you should assume when playing at the net.
-See the Tennis Tactics for Singles and Tennis Tactics for Doubles for in-depth lessons and tips for playing at the net in doubles.
+See the Tennis Tactics for Singles and Doubles for in-depth lessons and tips for playing at the net in doubles.

 79. “I would like to see what the pros “see and think” during an exchange.
 Example: I hit a hard ball to the forehand corner of my opponent and I start to come in.
 Often I would at where my ball is landing and then see my opponents coming in my field of vision just in time to hit the ball on the run.